2 - 9 MAY , 2020

 We recommend going grocery shopping before your trip to purchase anything you may need for your trip.
 If you are short on time this day, you have the option to pre-order your groceries through Sailways.

-10AM - Our first race begins, and the overall distance of the race from Perdika to Tsilivinia will be about 20nm.
+9:30AM - Our first race begins, and the overall distance of the race from Alimos to Tsilivinia will be about 30nm.

 We will race to our Finish Line at Tsilivinia Isle and go for a well-deserved swim, or go to our Finish Line at Mandraki, where we’ll splash about for a swim (our Finish Line location will depend on the incoming winds and weather).